-However, Prizm believes in consulting the customer.
-And that is exactly how Prizm spine center model was created more than 15 years ago.
+Conversely, Prizm Development believes in consulting the “customer."
+And that is exactly how the Prizm spine center model was created 25 years ago.

 Medical directors of managed care plans across the country are concerned with the wide variation in treatment associated with back and neck pain care.
 Many believe that back surgery is performed too readily and that too many MRIs and injections are prescribed for patients.